S1L3NTW0LF/Stock-API/README.md

 ### Part II (stock-json.ipynb)
 - loops through all files in json_files folder
 - transforms json file into dataframes
-- calculate the percent price change following earnings announcement
+- calculates the yearly percent price change following earnings announcement
 - writes individual stock data into stock-sets folder
 - writes all data to master-df.csv

 ---
 ### Notes
 - stock data only goes back up to 5 years
+- percent price change is calcuated using weekly prices from 5-11 days after to 341-347 after
 - functions.py contains functions used in notebooks
 - different errors are written to csv files in errors-list folder
 - screener_results.csv contain all the stocks found on Fidelity website